ItsAJ1005/ItsAJ1005/README.md

 - 👨‍💻 All of my projects are available at [https://ajharsh-portfolio.onrender.com/] (My Portfolio🍪)

-- 💬 Ask me about **Data structures, algorithms, blockchain, react, js, oops**
+- 💬 Ask me about **Data structures, algorithms, computer networks, blockchain, react, js, oops**

 - 📫 How to reach me **ajharshvardhan123@gmail.com**